New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 In 2026, Duke Energy employees may bear a greater share of health care expenses as costs keep climbing.

 Many large U.S. companies, including those such as Duke Energy, are preparing to adjust benefit structures to counter rising health care expenses.
-Mercer’s recent survey of 711 U.S. employers with 500 or more employees found that 51% are “likely” or “very likely” to raise deductibles, coinsurance, or out-of-pocket maximums in 2026—up from 45% who said the same for 2025.
+Mercer’s recent survey of 711 U.S. employers with 500 or more employees found that 51% are “likely” or “very likely” to raise deductibles, coinsurance, or out-of-pocket maximums in 2026—up from 45% in 2025.
 1

 Despite cost-saving actions, employers’ health care costs rose by 4.5% in 2024 and are expected to climb another 5.8% in 2025; absent these actions, Mercer estimates that costs could go up by ~8%.
 2 A key contributing factor is the high price of GLP-1 medications for diabetes and weight loss, averaging around $1,000 per patient per month.
 1 The survey also found that 77% of employers rated managing GLP-1 costs as extremely or very important.
 1 Although many companies—including those in the energy sector—have expanded GLP-1 coverage, growing concerns suggest such plans may be untenable by 2026.